 – Leggings:

 Leggings are great for traveling!
 I love wearing them for the airport, but also as a back up for working out or use them as pants.
-As long as it’s not Summer and temperature is below 65, I’m happy to wear my Spanx leggings anywhere.
-Here are some easy outfit ideas to put together for the airport.
-Pair them with comfy shoes, a T-shirt and a long cardigan or a hoodie and you are good to go.
+As long as it’s not Summer and the temperature is below 65, I’m happy to wear my Spanx leggings anywhere.

 Also read: Spanx leggings review and ‘What to wear with leather leggings‘